fredrikbaberg/hassio-addons/octoprint_py3/README.md

 **Ensure you have a backup of your configuration.**

+**This version is VERY EXPERIMENTAL, please use the one without prefix for now.**

 ## About

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).